Helewud/Launch-Countdown-Timer/README.md

 ## Setup

-Download the files locally to your computer, and click on the index file
+Download the files locally to your computer, and open the index.html file

 ## Features